jttoivon/data-analysis-with-python-spring-2019/project.rst

 Save the report as a Jupyter notebook file (with ``ipynb`` extension) and submit this file to Moodle.
 After this you will need to give feedback for your own report and two other reports.
-The feedback is given in three/two categories:
+The feedback is given in two categories:

-VANHA

-1. correctness of solutions
-2. clarity of writing and code
-3. depth of analysis

-UUSI

 1. correctness of solutions
 2. clarity of writing (of the idea of solution and discussion) and code